-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Appropriate mitigation of interest-rate and currency risks (Article 21 (2))

-- 49. The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
-Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment. - 50.
-It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
-Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned. - 51.
-One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
-Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks. - 52.
-To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks: - (b) clarification with respect to the scope of derivatives that should and should not be captured by this criterion; - (c) clarification of the term 'common standards in international finance'.

-5.1 Appropriate mitigation of interest-rate and currency risks (Article 21 (2))

-Common standards in international finance

-56. For the purposes of Article 21(2) of Regulation (EU) 2017/2402, common standards in international finance should include ISDA or similar established national documentation standards.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Appropriate mitigation of interest-rate and currency risks (Article 21 (2)) 49.
+The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
+Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment.
+50. It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
+Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned.
+51. One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
+Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks.
+52. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: (a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks; (b) clarification with respect to the scope of derivatives that should and should not be captured by this criterion; (c) clarification of the term 'common standards in international finance'.
+EBA Final non-ABCP STS Guidelines 5.1 Appropriate mitigation of interest-rate and currency risks (Article 21 (2)) Common standards in international finance 56.
+For the purposes of Article 21(2) of Regulation (EU) 2017/2402, common standards in international finance should include ISDA or similar established national documentation standards.

+Yes

+40 Legislative text

+Article 21 - Requirements relating to standardisation

 21.3.
 Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds, and shall not reference complex formulae or derivatives.

+STS criteria

 40. Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds and shall not reference complex formulae or derivatives.

+Verified?

-STS Statements (n).
+PCS Comment STS Statements (m) and (n).